harness/developer-hub/docs/software-engineering-insights/sei-insights.md

 :::info Where does the data come from?

-Widgets get data from [integrations](/docs/category/connectors-and-integrations), which are inherited from the [Org Units associated with Insights](#manage-insights-associations).
-In turn, Org Units inherit integrations from their associated Harness project, because integrations are configured at the project level.
-For more information about this hierarchy and configuring Org Units, go to [Pivot Points](/docs/category/pivot-points).
+Widgets get data from [integrations](/docs/category/connectors-and-integrations), which are inherited from the [Collections associated with Insights](#manage-insights-associations).
+In turn, Collections inherit integrations from their associated Harness project, because integrations are configured at the project level.
+For more information about this hierarchy and configuring Collections, go to [Collections](/docs/category/collections).

 You can also configure individual metrics and widgets to specify what data is used in calculations, how data is presented, and other criteria.
-For more information, go to the other [Metrics and Insights](/docs/category/metrics-and-insights) documentation.
+For more information, go to [Metrics and reports](/docs/category/metrics-and-reports).

 :::